 Other features included a time attack mode, as well as a 2 player mode.
 This had 2 styles, single cart and multi-cart play.

 - Single cart play allowed players to search for as many rings as possible in a time limit on an enclosed field.

 - Multi-cart play allowed players to race sonic 2-style in all of the levels.

 Sonic N is basically a port of the Sonic Advance game that was released on the Game Boy Advance except for the exclusion of the Tiny Chao Garden.
 The game was a launch title for the Nokia N-Gage game deck.
 The game itself was on a MMC ROM, so when players saved there data it was saved on the card.

 The main problem people had was that it was running was a little slower than it should be as well as the resolution which was changed to be taller but not wider like the sonic games are normally displayed.

 Have Tails follow Sonic in story mode

-In the character select menu, highlight Sonic, and press up, right, down, right, L, right, R, right, A. if entered correctly, you will hear a chime. then select any level as Sonic, and Tails will follow him around Sonic 2 style.
+In the character select menu, highlight Sonic, and press up, right, down, right, L, right, R, right, A. if entered correctly, the player will hear a chime.
+Then select any level as Sonic, and Tails will follow him around Sonic 2 style.